-The inspector spoke with the independent advocate who confirmed that they attend weekly multidisciplinary and Promoting Quality Care meetings at the patients' request.
+The independent advocate confirmed that they attend weekly multidisciplinary and Promoting Quality Care meetings at the patients' request.

-There was evidence the Human Rights Article 8, the right to respect for private and family life and Article 14 the right to be free from discrimination had been considered in patients care documentation.
+There was evidence the Human Rights Article 8, the right to respect for private and family life and Article 14 the right to be free from discrimination had been considered in patients' care documentation.

-Staff interviewed also demonstrated their knowledge of how they actively consider the patients Human Rights.
+There was evidence in the care documentation reviewed that staff had an understanding of how they consider patients' Human Rights.
 Staff promoted ongoing family engagement.
 A carer's advocate was also available.